SUBMISSION OF MANUSCRIPTS: AUTHOR INSTRUCTIONS

 The abstract should be no longer than 250 words.

 For other papers such as Reviews, the abstract should be clear, descriptive, and self-explanatory, and no longer than 250 words.

 Include a list of 4–10 keywords.
 These keywords should be terms from the MeSH database.

 The abstract should make clear the context and aims for the study.
 It should also state how it was conducted, the main findings and conclusions drawn.
-Clinical trial abstracts should include items deemed essential by the CONSORT group.
+Clinical trials should list the NCT number and include in the abstract items deemed essential by the CONSORT group.

 This should outline the context for and purpose of the study.

 Materials and Methods